 Required of any person who takes oysters from the public waters of this state for pay or for the purpose of sale, barter or exchange or any other commercial purpose.
-(Not required of the captain and crew of licensed commercial oyster boats.)
+(Not required of the captain and crew onboard a licensed commercial oyster boat.)

-Commercial Crab Fisherman's Resident (Type 338).....\$630 Non-resident (Type 438).....\$2,520
+Commercial Crab Fisherman's

+Resident (Type 338) \$630 Non-resident (Type 438) \$2,520

 This is a limited entry license.
-See Page 8 - SHRIMP, CRAB, FINFISH AND OYSTER LICENSE MANAGEMENT.
+(See Page 12 - SHRIMP, CRAB, FINFISH AND OYSTER LICENSE MANAGEMENT.)